 - In 2016, Elkhart County identified Manufacturing Day as an important component in developing a more robust pipeline to local careers in manufacturing, while at the same time helping students gain better understanding and awareness of career pathways more generally.

 - Elkhart County’s goal for Manufacturing Day is to raise awareness of 8th-grade students and parents of the local manufacturing career pathways and the corresponding educational pipeline.

-- Manufacturing Day was piloted in Elkhart County in Fall 2016, with the participation of 620 middle school students visiting 28 area businesses.
+- Manufacturing Day was piloted in Elkhart County in Fall 2016 in partnership with the Economic Development Corporation of Elkhart County, with the participation of 620 middle school students visiting 28 area businesses.

-- Due to the success of the first Manufacturing Day events, in Fall 2017, the program was expanded to reach 1,922 8th-grade students, from all ten middle schools in Elkhart County.
+- Due to the success of the first Manufacturing Day events, in Fall 2017, the program was expanded to reach 1,922 8th-grade students, from 11 middle schools in Elkhart County.